Construction Allowances Explained: How They Work and What May Go Wrong

 For instance, a client may still be deciding between hardwood and tile flooring.
 If that choice isn’t made during the estimate, the builder can include an allowance that reflects the average expected material cost.

-Material allowances only cover the cost of materials, not the labor to unload, install, or finish them.
+In this case, material allowances only cover the cost of materials, not the labor to unload, install, or finish them.

 Installation Allowances